 Hiking trails in Lerderderg state park range from easy to hard and is also home to one of the busiest hiking trail’s in the area.
 A 3km circuit to Grahams Dam from Mackenzie’s flat picnic area.
-Which leads to a popular swimming location especially when the Lerderderg river is high.
+This leads to a popular swimming location especially when the Lerderderg river is high.
 Some of the harder trails are recommended to be completed overnight and by experienced hikers due to the tough varying terrain.

 Hiking trail new variation Spur Track